arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges32.md

   `If-Match` and `If-None-Match` headers from returning HTTP status code 400 (bad request) to returning HTTP status code 412 (precondition failed).

-* the REST API for fetching the list of currently running AQL queries and the REST API for fetching the list of slow AQL queries now return an extra *bindVars* attribute which contains the bind parameters used by the queries.
+* the RESTful API for fetching the list of currently running AQL queries and the RESTful API for fetching the list of slow AQL queries now return an extra *bindVars* attribute which contains the bind parameters used by the queries.